gabin-rousseau/roadblock_project/lab_book.md

 For rini v0.3:
 - [ ] Implement a single roadblock in the model.
-- [ ] Change the final time point to be exactly the time limit.
+- [X] Change the final time point to be exactly the time limit.
 - [ ] Present a plot of average site occupancy.
 - [ ] Improve the presentation of the phase diagram

-## Day 16 05/02
+## Day 16 - 05/02